kg3354/jsDbFrontend/instructions.md

 ```

 I now made it possible for the server_day2.js and App.js to talk to each other, but I am encountering many different kinds of problems regarding the PriceChart.js.
 I believe it is due to the formating of the returned data, but i am not certain and need more testing.
 I am by current work saved and will continue next time.

-The total of hour spend today is 1 hour, from 5:30 to 6:24, and todays work is pushed to github same repo.
+The total of hour spend today is 1 hour, from 5:30 to 6:24, and todays work is pushed to the same repo.

-Nexttime, i need to fix the request error, build the asset page, and more UI design.
+Next time, i need to fix the request error, build the asset page, and more UI design.

 ## Day 3, May 27 2024 - Approach 1

-Today I found https://github.com/renaissancetroll/reactjs-crypto-api-dashboard/tree/master/src, which does similar functionality as what i was trying to accomplished yesterday.
-I recall that Mr Lim said that we could use all the resources we found online, thus i cloned this git repo and build from there.
+Today I found https://github.com/renaissancetroll/reactjs-crypto-api-dashboard/tree/master/src, which does similar functionality as what I was trying to accomplished yesterday.
+I recall that Mr Lim said that we could use all the resources we found online, thus I cloned this git repo and built from there.

 Inside my Coinbase web directory,
 ```